-Contact carries out regular maintenance and checks on the equipment, including:
+Contact Energy carries out regular maintenance and checks on the equipment, including:

-- Two yearly checks of the pressure equipment. - Annual visual inspections of vegetation to minimise fire risks - Regular ad-hoc maintenance to ensure the flare continues to operate as per design
+- Two yearly checks of the pressure equipment.
+The last round of maintenance inspections was undertaken in 2018. - Annual visual inspections of vegetation to minimise fire risks - Regular ad-hoc maintenance to ensure the flare continues to operate as per design